Burnout vs Tired: Signs You Crossed From Exhausted to Burnt Out

 I built a free assessment that helps you see the pattern.
 Not a diagnosis.
 A mirror.
 Take the free stuckness assessment and find out where you actually stand.

 The program behind it is built on the same CBT, behavioral activation, and ACT frameworks I described above.
 Ten minutes a day for thirty days.
 Structured, concrete, designed to move you from stuck to moving.
-Individual results vary — but the structure holds.
+Individual results vary.
+The structure holds.

 Not sure what's keeping you stuck?